-Communication between applications in the OEC recommendation is based on the MQTT-based OPC UA PubSub protocol.
-However, it has been expanded to meet additional requirements, such as two-way communication, to which OPC UA doesn’t have a solution, yet.
+Communication between applications in the OEC recommendation is based on the OPC UA PubSub over MQTT protocol.
 The recommendation is also using data structures defined in OPC UA.
 It is good to see that the new OPC UA PubSub communication can be fitted into Open Industry 4.0 solutions and that it has been chosen as a recommended standard.
 This work is hopefully also leading to new beneficial improvements in OPC UA PubSub.

 Please, take a look at the OPC UA and Open Industry 4.0 article for more details on how OEC uses OPC UA in practice.

 Prosys OPC, OPC UA and Open Industry 4.0

 Prosys OPC has been actively taking part in the Open Industry 4.0 working groups, and we are happy to share our experiences with you, if you wish to know more about the Alliance and how it works.

 We are currently adding support to the OI4 OEC communication as a part of our products, which in turn makes it possible to develop Open Industry 4.0 compatible machines and applications.
 In this way, we hope to help the industry to take advantage of these new technologies as reliably and easily as possible.